-Sun30Apr20179:15 & 11:00 AMSanctuary
+Sun23Sep20189:15 and 11:00 AMSanctuary

-Under the direction of Sadie Sonntag the choir provides music for Sunday services at least two services a month from September through June.
-Rehearsals are on Thursday nights from 7-8:30pm, and all fun-loving people who want to sing are welcome!
+If you’re interested in singing with us, rehearsals are on Thursday nights from 7-8:30pm, and all fun-loving people who want to sing are welcome!
 To learn more about the choir, talk to a choir member during Coffee Hour after any Sunday service or contact Sadie here.
 Come to a rehearsal Thursday evening during the season, and we’ll all make music together.